kevotushap/Computer-Architecture/README.md

-Additional Information

-The simulator supports a subset of RISC-V instructions, including addi, fld, fmul, fadd, fsd, and bne.
-Input files should follow a specific format, with memory content lines containing address-value pairs separated by a comma, and instruction lines following RISC-V assembly syntax.

-Additional Information
+## Additional Information

-The simulator supports a subset of RISC-V instructions, including addi, fld, fmul, fadd, fsd, and bne.
+- The simulator supports a subset of RISC-V instructions, including `addi`, `fld`, `fmul`, `fadd`, `fsd`, and `bne`.
-Input files should follow a specific format, with memory content lines containing address-value pairs separated by a comma, and instruction lines following RISC-V assembly syntax.
+- Input files should follow a specific format, with memory content lines containing address-value pairs separated by a comma, and instruction lines following RISC-V assembly syntax.